-Gout causes inflammation of the joints, causing them to look bright red and swollen, and they will feel hot and painful.
+Gout is a type of arthritis that causes inflammation of the joints, making them look bright red and swollen, and they will also feel hot and painful.
 It most often affects the base of the big toe (the ball of the foot), but it can also inflame the fingers, knees, wrists and elbows.
-Symptoms tend to come on very quickly, usually worsening over a day and causing excruciating pain.
+Symptoms tend to come on very quickly, usually worsening over a day and often causing excruciating pain.

 If you’ve suffered from gout before, you’ll usually recognise a new attack, and it usually lasts just a few days.
 If you have not been diagnosed with gout before, you should have this confirmed by a doctor.